This is the featured image of the Learn How to Craft a Unique Sound Effect blog article.

 Master Processing

 Once I had my elements designed and arranged how I wanted.
-I used Lumit’s freezing tool to render the master to a new audio track twice.
+I used Lumit's freezing tool to render the master to a new audio track twice.
 On one of the bounces, I went heavy on effects.
-I compressed it with Solid Bus and high-pass filtered it (because you don’t want overlapping low frequencies).
-I also put a fully wide stereo imager from Waves and a fully wet reverb onto the chain.
-This affected copy sounded nice with the original (which I just added some pre-gain to), but it needed to be inverted because there were some phase issues.
+I compressed it with Solid Bus, and high-pass filtered it (because you don't want to overlap low frequencies).
+I also put a fully wide stereo imager from Waves and a thoroughly wet reverb onto the chain.
+This affected copy sounded nice with the original (to which I added some pre-gain), but it needed to be inverted because of some phase issues.
+Once this issue was settled, I could process the combined output with Ozone 6.
+I used their EQ, imaging, and maximizer to make the final blend.
+Once you have a sound like this design, I recommend bouncing several variations at different pitches and speeds.
+You'd be surprised at how versatile one sound can be when it is this unique.

 pic 13